IdentityServer/IdentityServer4/docs/topics/grant_types.rst

 This is so called "non-interactive" authentication and is generally not recommended.

-There might be reasons for certain legacy or first-party integration scenarios, where this grant type is useful, but the general recommendation is to use an interactive flow like implicit or hybrid for user authentication instead.
+There might be reasons for certain legacy or first-party integration scenarios, where this grant type is useful, but the general recommendation is to use an interactive flow like Authorization Code with PKCE instead.

 See the :ref:`Resource Owner Password Quick Start <_refResourceOwnerQuickstart>` for a sample how to use it.
 You also need to provide code for the username/password validation which can be supplied by implementing the ``IResourceOwnerPasswordValidator`` interface.